PrismLibrary/Prism/README.md

 | Prism.Unity.Windows.dll | [Prism.Unity](https://www.nuget.org/packages/Prism.Unity/) |
 | Prism.Autofac.Windows.dll | [Prism.Autofac](https://www.nuget.org/packages/Prism.Autofac/) |

+# Samples
+We have both development (frequently changing) and stable samples for using Prism with WPF, UWP and Xamarin Forms.
+An overview of the samples can be found [here](Samples/README.md).

 #Roadmap/Milestones
 You can check out our milestones for coming releases [here](https://github.com/PrismLibrary/Prism/milestones).